Introduction to Rhythm Changes for Jazz GuitarSep 08, 2020

 If you really want to start sounding like a proper jazzer, you'll want to try hitting some of those changes as you go along.
 As described in the video, my very first suggestion is to simplify the progression tremendously to make it easy to digest and play on.

-The strategy?
 Let all these chords go by AND in your improviser's mind, simply think of the chords / scales / arpeggios in red the diagram below:

 That's right.
 For the A section, you'll be "thinking" mostly of the Bbmaj7, and F7 chords.
 The I and the V. And the associated scales are Bb major, and F mixolydian.